SMZR 25x200 / N52 - magnetic separator with handle

 Dust and powder from neodymium magnets are flammable.

-Neodymium magnets produce intense magnetic fields that can damage magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, or other devices.
-They can also damage videos, televisions, CRT computer monitors.
-Do not forget to keep neodymium magnets at a safe distance from these electronic devices.
+Neodymium magnets produce strong magnetic fields that can damage magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, or other devices.
+They can also destroy devices like video players, televisions, CRT computer monitors.
+Remember not to place neodymium magnets close to these electronic devices.